luksan47/mars/CONTRIBUTING.md

 1. Clone Mars: `git clone git@github.com:luksan47/mars.git`.
 2. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
 (Or other virtualization platforms supported by Vagrant.
 Don't forget to reconfigure the `provider` in the steps below if you do so.)
-3. Follow the instructions in the [First steps](https://laravel.com/docs/6.x/homestead#first-steps) section.
+3. Follow the instructions in the [First steps](https://laravel.com/docs/8.x/homestead#first-steps) section.
-4. Copy `.env.homesteadexample` to `mars/.env` and `Homestead.yaml.example` to `Homestead/Homestead.yaml`.
-.
-Modify the `Homestead.yaml` file by changing `/your/local/path/to/mars`.
+4. Set up Homestead: Copy `Homestead.yaml.example` from this repo to `homestead.yaml` in the Homestead directory.
+Modify this file by changing `folders: - map: /your/local/path/to/mars` .
+5. Set up Mars: Copy and rename `.env.example` to `.env`, and change these settings:
+`DB_DATABASE=homestead
+DB_USERNAME=homestead
+DB_PASSWORD=secret`
+If you want to set up emails, change `MAIL_TEST_ADMIN` to your email (after seeding, you will be able to log in to the admin user with this email address) and set your email credentials (`MAIL_USERNAME` and `MAIL_PASSWORD`) - you might have to enable third party access to your email account.
 5. Create ssh keys to `~/.ssh/homestead_rsa.pub` and `~/.ssh/homestead_rsa`.
 (You can use something like `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`.)
 6. On Windows add the `192.168.10.10  mars.local` host entry to `C:\Windows\System32\drivers\etc\hosts`.
-7. Run `vagrant up`.
-8. Get a console to the virtual machine with `vagrant ssh`.
+7. Go to your Homestead directory and Run `vagrant up` and `vagrant ssh` to set up and enter your virtual machine.
+8.
-   * In the project root (`cd /home/vagrant/mars`) run `composer install` and `php artisan migrate:fresh --seed`.
+   * In the project root (`cd mars`) run `composer install` and `php artisan migrate:fresh --seed`.
+   * Run `php artisan key:generate`.
    * Run `npm install` to install JS related dependencies.
    * Run `npm run dev` to create the CSS and JS files in the `public` directory.
 9. The project should be running at [mars.local](http://mars.local/).

-The MySQL database listens on port 3306 in the virtual machine, 33060 is forwarded from the host.
-See credentials in `.env`.

 We like to use [PHPStorm](https://www.jetbrains.com/phpstorm/) for development.
 You can get a free license if you are a student.
 The project contains basic configuration for this IDE with the Homestead environment, just open the project root in PHPStorm.